 The following procedure allows you to use the assembled modules as a template for drilling holes in the panel.
-If you have sophisticated panel mounting equipment, you can use the dimensional template provided on page 6.
+If you have sophisticated panel mounting equipment, you can use the dimensional template provided on page 5.
 Due to module mounting hole tolerance, it is important to follow these procedures:

-- 1. On a clean work surface, assemble no more than three modules. - Using the assembled modules as a template, carefully mark the center of all module-mounting holes on the panel. - Return the assembled modules to the clean work surface, including any previously mounted modules. - 4.
+- 1. On a clean work surface, assemble no more than three modules. - 2.
+Using the assembled modules as a template, carefully mark the center of all module-mounting holes on the panel. - 3.
+Return the assembled modules to the clean work surface, including any previously mounted modules. - 4.
 Drill and tap the mounting holes for the recommended M4 or #8 screw. - 5.
 Place the modules back on the panel, and check for proper hole alignment. - 6.
-Attach the modules to the panel using the mounting screws.

-7. Repeat steps 1 to 6 for any remaining modules.
+Attach the modules to the panel using the mounting screws. - Note: If mounting more modules, mount only the last one of this group and put the others aside.
+This reduces remounting time during drilling and tapping of the next group. - 7.
+Repeat steps 1 to 6 for any remaining modules.